First off, we are not Zander Insurance.

 The Zander Term Life insurance products are typically the most affordable term life insurance products available in the marketplace.

-For example, we ran a Zander life insurance quote on their website for a 30-year old female non-smoker in very good health for a $500,000 20-year term policy and received quotes back from eight major insurers with monthly rates less than $25 which make Zander Insurance quotes competitive but not the lowest available.
+For example, we ran a Zander insurance quote on their website for a 30-year old female non-smoker in very good health for a $500,000 20-year term policy and received quotes back from eight major insurers with monthly rates less than $25 which make Zander Insurance quotes competitive but not the lowest available.

 Here are the best offers from lowest to highest: